vuejs/docs/src/guide/composition-api-introduction.md

 - `destroyed` -> `onUnmounted`
 - `errorCaptured` -> `onErrorCaptured`

-The rule of thumb here is: take the name of an existing lifecycle hook, change the first character to a capital letter and add the `on` prefix.

-Those lifecycle functions accept a callback that will be executed when the hook is being called by the component.
+These functions accept a callback that will be executed when the hook is called by the component.

-Let’s add it to our setup function:
+Let’s add it to our `setup` function:

 ```js
 // src/components/UserRepositories.vue `setup` function